It was the ultimate impulse buy.

 No story about my return to South Australia would be complete without a write-up on Radio 5AU in Port Augusta.

-I first walked in our main studio in June 1970 for a live interview on a young Canadian’s impression of the town and Australia.
+I first walked into our main studio in June 1970 for a live interview about a young Canadian’s impression of the town … and Australia.

 I had just become the station’s first ad salesperson — something new for me.
 Previous to that I’d either been a disc jockey or a sports reporter.